SepidehHayati/Other-Projects/Personal Projects/Readme.md

     * SCD 2: Historization (we insert new recorde without deleting and overwriting the old data)

 ## Part 3: Download the Materials:
-This material is based on the **SQL Data Warehouse course by Baraa**, a respected expert in Data Warehousing and Data Engineering.
+This material is based on the **SQL Data Warehouse course by Baraa**.

 👉 [Download Material](https://www.datawithbaraa.com/sql-introduction/advanced-sql-project/#google_vignette)